-My resolution not to let myself go with Elsie, or tempt her any further, held for some two or three weeks, and then it broke down again, broke down more completely than ever.
-I had taken her out to dinner, and she had put on a low-necked dress.
-The day had been very warm, and the night was close and sultry.
-We dined together in a private room in a German restaurant, and afterwards we sat tuition that I, too, would become devoted to him, and so bit by bit I gathered from her nearly all Lingg's history.
+She was always willing to talk about Lingg with me, for she recognized, I think, at the very beginning with a loving woman's intuition that I, too, would become devoted to him, and so bit by bit I gathered from her nearly all Lingg's history.
 When a mere boy of fifteen, in the first year, indeed, of his apprenticeship to a carpenter at Mannheim, his widowed mother lost all her little income through a death.
 The boy, it appears, had chosen his trade himself and would not give it up; he simply redoubled his efforts and spent all his spare time at work in order to keep his mother and himself.
 He worked so hard that the master carpenter proposed to give him a small weekly wage, which he increased again and again of his own accord.
 "Young Lingg," he used to say, "was worth three men to him, and half a dozen apprentices."
 The mother, it seems, had this praise of Herr Wuermell always on her lips.

 As soon as Lingg was out of his time and had saved some money, he announced his intention of emigrating, and in spite of a dozen good offers to stay in Mannheim, for some reason or other he shook the dust of Germany off his feet, and came to New York with his mother.
+A few months later he brought her from New York to substitute, and one was found almost at once, in the sesquisulphide of phosphorus, which is now generally used.
+Think of the hundreds of deaths, of the human misery that might have been avoided if some government had seen this obvious duty forty or fifty years sooner: but of course no government cared to interfere with the blessed principle of laissez faire, which might be translated, "Am I my brother's keeper?" - Note of Editor

-A few months later he brought her from New York to Chicago, for her lungs, it appeared, could not stand the moist sea-air of Manhattan Island.
+Chicago, for her lungs, it appeared, could not stand the moist sea-air of Manhattan Island.
 In Chicago at first she seemed to rally; then caught cold, and grew rapidly weaker.
 Lingg did everything he could for her; tended her day and night during her illness; was nurse and son in one.
 Like most strong and lonely natures he gave his confidence to few, and his affection gained in intensity through concentration.
 He was devoted to his mother, would not leave her bedside, even to go out with Ida, and when she died he seemed to take a dislike to life, and gave himself over to melancholy brooding.